NASA-AMMOS/Landform/Web/docs/API.md

 * *facespertile*: target maximum faces per tile; default 2000
 * *tileresolution*: maximum image resolution per tile; default 256
 * *projecttype*: project type; one of `GenericTiling` or `MSL`, default `GenericTiling`.

+Fails with HTTP status 400 (bad request) if a project with the same name already exists.

+If multiple calls to this API are made in rapid succession with the same project name only one will succeed.
+However, in this case it is possible that the HTTP status of more than one of the calls may be HTTP 200 (OK).

+The return status may be HTTP 200 even if one or more arguments are invalid.
+However the project will not actually be created in that case.

+This API may return before the project is actually created, even if the [async task API](#asynchronous-task-api) is not requested.
+Poll the project metadata API `/api/projects/*name*` to determine when the project has been created.

 **Example:**  create project "testproj"